dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/filters.md

 The <xref:Microsoft.AspNetCore.Mvc.Filters.ActionExecutedContext> provides `Controller` and `Result` plus the following properties:

-* <xref:System.Web.Mvc.ActionExecutedContext.Canceled> - True if the action execution was short-circuited by another filter.
+* <xref:Microsoft.AspNetCore.Mvc.Filters.ActionExecutedContext.Canceled%2A> - True if the action execution was short-circuited by another filter.
-* <xref:System.Web.Mvc.ActionExecutedContext.Exception> - Non-null if the action or a previously run action filter threw an exception.
+* <xref:Microsoft.AspNetCore.Mvc.Filters.ActionExecutedContext.Exception%2A> - Non-null if the action or a previously run action filter threw an exception.
 Setting this property to null:
   * Effectively handles the exception.
   * `Result` is executed as if it was returned from the action method.